 - Weather stripping on doors blocking fresh air flow into units

 - Failed sealants on the exterior face of the building envelope

 Misused Ventilation Systems

 All too commonly, the reporting owners have unknowingly aggravated the odour problem by running exhaust fans, creating a low pressure environment which draws more odours into their unit.
 Instead, when cooking or smoking, the offending owners should be running exhaust fans to lower pressure and prevent odours spreading beyond their unit.

 Resolving odour transfer between units

 Many possible pathways and causes of odour transfer exist.
 Rather than pointlessly making holes in walls before the source of the problem is accurately identified, investigators should follow a logical series of steps:

 1. Narrow down possible odour transfer locations by obtaining as much information as possible from both the offending and reporting owners

-2. Inspect all building ventilation systems to ensure they are adequately sized, well -maintained and operating effectively.
-Simply ensuring that the make-up air system is functioning properly may resolve odour issues without even entering units.
+2. Inspect all building ventilation systems to ensure they are adequately sized, well-maintained and operating effectively.
+Simply ensuring that the make-up air system is functioning correctly may resolve odour issues without even entering units.

 4. Only after fog testing, if necessary, make holes in drywall to locate air transfer deficiencies and correct them.